FastConnect: With an Oracle Partner

 Enter the following for the virtual circuit (Virtual circuit 1 if you selected Redundant virtual circuits):

 - Name: A descriptive name for the virtual circuits.
-The value doesn't need to be unique across your virtual circuits, and you can change it later.
+The value doesn't need to be unique across virtual circuits, and you can change it later.
 Avoid entering confidential information.

 - Create in Compartment: Leave as is (the compartment you're working in).